jonathanLynn/MSIpAddressObserver/README.md

 ## :bulb: Updates:
 -Set Up Stack Script is currently in progress.

-## :bug: Known Bugs:
--Issue # 1, working through asynchronous code feature that runs the DB record writing function before the variable is set.

 ## :memo: Set Up Guide:

-Ensure you have the following installed on your PC/VM/Container:
+Ensure you have node.js installed with npm packages "node-fetch" and "aws-sdk".
-*Node.JS
-*NPM with both fetch and aws-sdk (latest versions)

 ### :point_down: How to Get Started: